BACK HOME THIS IS HISTORICAL INFORMATION ONLY

 My greatest crusade included an effort to stamp out litter in the desert and preserve its pristine beauty.
-Yes, I am the person that coined the phrase "litterbug" and thanks to my friends at Walt Disney ProductionsI even have a logo that says Keep the Desert Clean.
+Yes, I am the person that coined the phrase "litterbug" and thanks to my friends at Walt Disney ProductionsI even have a logo that says Keep the Desert Beautiful.
 Remember "every litter bit hurts."

 From "History of the Coachella Valley"